 By default Infra and its components communicate via TLS.
-By default, the Infra server generates self-signed TLS certificates, and valid public or private TLS certificates can be used with the Infra server by putting it behind a Kubernetes ingress.
+Infra's API server generates self-signed TLS certificates out of the box, and valid public or private TLS certificates can be used with the Infra server by putting it behind a Kubernetes ingress.

 When users login to Infra as a valid user they are issued a session token with a 24 character secret that is randomly generated.
 The SHA256 hash of this token is stored server-side for token validation.
 This session token is stored locally under